Frequently Asked Questions

-To provide you with a faultless service we double check all transferred orders.
-Your transferred media to CD/DVD will be playable on all CD-R/DVD-R players unless they are old equipment.
-With some DVD players, you need to find & press the “menu” on your remote control.
-Most new computers are able to play CD-R/DVD-R discs, if not download and install VLC Media Player, it should fix the codec & play them all unless your computer needs a proper maintenance.
+To provide you with the best possible service, we double check all material that we transfer.
+The material we transfer into CD/DVD format will be playable on all CD-R/DVD-R players unless your equipment is too old.
+With some DVD players, you may need to click on the menu button on your remote control and follow the instructions.
+Most new computers are able to play CD-R/DVD-R discs.
+If not, download and install the VLC Media Player, which should fix most issues.
+Alternatively, try using a different computer.

-Why the CD/s showing unusual information in my computer media player?
+Why is my CD showing unusual information in my computer media player?

-You need to disable metadata in your software's settings.
-When you insert a CD in your computer, normally a player of your choice tries to play it and then automatically looks into the universal online media database to retrieve some information regarding your track.
-Unfortunately, this feature is not fully functional and in some cases retrieves incorrect information.
+If your CD is showing unusual information in your computer media player, you need to disable metadata in your software's settings.
+When you insert a CD into your computer, a player of your choice will usually attempt to play it by automatically looking into the universal online media database to retrieve information regarding your track.
+Unfortunately, this feature is not always fully functional and in some cases retrieves incorrect information.